Pitbull (rapper): 2014–2015: Globalization and Dale

 Pitbull, Jennifer Lopez and Claudia Leitte performed the song "We Are One" at the opening ceremony of the 2014 World Cup.

-On February 25, 2014, Pitbull released a new single titled "Wild Wild Love" featuring American recording artist group G.R.L.
+On February 25, 2014, Pitbull released a new single titled "Wild Wild Love" featuring recording artist group G.R.L.
 It has peaked at number 30 on the Billboard Hot 100.

-On April 15, 2014, Pitbull released a single featuring Jennifer Lopez and Claudia Leitte called "We Are One (Ole Ola) from the compilation album for the FIFA 2014 World Cup One Love, One Rhythm.
+On April 15, 2014, Pitbull released a single featuring Jennifer Lopez and Claudia Leitte called "We Are One (Ole Ola)" from the compilation album for the FIFA 2014 World Cup One Love, One Rhythm.

 In May 2014, it was announced that Pitbull would host and co-produce a live New Year's Eve concert special from Miami for Fox, Pitbull's New Year's Revolution, on December 31, 2014.

 On June 12, 2014, Pitbull performed at the Arena de São Paulo as part of the 2014 FIFA World Cup opening ceremony.
 This performance saw him joined by Jennifer Lopez and Claudia Leitte to perform the tournament's official song "We Are One (Ole Ola)".

+The song drew some controversy for not being a good enough representation of Brazil, which was the host country of the World Cup that year.
+Critics condemned the song's lyrical content for being filled with cliches about Brazilian culture, as well as for not containing enough lyrics in Portuguese.
+Others called it a "bad, boring, replaceable pop song."

 In June 2014, it was announced that Pitbull would be receiving a star on the Hollywood Walk of Fame.

 On July 8, 2014, Pitbull released a Spanish-language single titled "Como Yo Le Doy" featuring Don Miguelo.
 On July 23, 2014, Pitbull released another single titled "Fireball", which features singer John Ryan Produced by Honua Music.
 Around the same time, he announced his eighth studio album Globalization, which was released on November 21, 2014.

 On October 18, 2014, Pitbull released another single titled "Celebrate" which was included on the Penguins of Madagascar soundtrack and later included on the album Globalization.
 Globalization was released alongside single "Time of Our Lives", which was Pitbull's first top ten hit since "Timber", peaking at #9 on the Hot 100.
 It also topped the Hot Dance Club Songs, Hot Rap Songs, and Rhythmic charts.
 On November 20, 2014, Pitbull released another Spanish-language single titled "Piensas (Dile la Verdad)" featuring Gente de Zona.

 On April 21, 2015, Pitbull released his sixth single on the Globalization album titled "Fun" featuring Chris Brown and peaked at number 40 on the Hot 100.
 On May 8, 2015, Pitbull released a teaser video on Twitter of his upcoming second Spanish studio album and ninth studio album overall titled Dale.
 The album was officially released on July 17, 2015, and included the singles "Como Yo Le Doy", "Piensas (Dile la Verdad)", "El Taxi", and "Baddest Girl in Town".
 The album led to Pitbull winning his Grammy Award in the category of Best Latin Rock, Urban or Alternative Album.